avpanneerselvam/GUI-Calculator/README.md

 # GUI-Calculator
-A GUI Calculator using Python Tkinter
+A GUI Calculator using Python and Tkinter

 This Calculator performs some basic operations like